disclose-framework/spec/README.md

 This specification is in active development.
 Current priorities:

-**Verifier partners** — Platforms with access to merchant operational data (returns processors, fulfillment providers, payment platforms) interested in becoming authorized attestors.
+**Verifier partners** — Platforms with access to merchant operational data (returns processors, fulfillment providers, post-purchase platforms, payment processors) interested in becoming authorized attestors.
 Verifiers are listed in the public registry and cryptographically sign attestations for the attributes they are authorized to verify.
 [See the Verifier Registry governance process →](specification/overview.md#registry-governance)

 **Agent platform partners** — AI agent developers and commerce platforms interested in consuming Disclose signals to inform purchasing recommendations.